llobato/docs/docs/other/install-gwms-factory.md

    1. Create a Condor grid map file
    1. Reconfigure and Start factory

-#### Download condor tarballs
+### Download condor tarballs

-You will need to download Condor tarballs for each architecture that you want to deploy pilots on.
+You will need to download Condor tarballs for each architecture that **you want to deploy pilots on**.
 At this point, glideinWMS factory does not support pulling condor binaries from your system area.
 Suggested is that you put these binaries in **/var/lib/gwms-factory/condor** but any **gfactory** accessible location should suffice.

-#### Configuring the Factory
+### Configuring the Factory

-The configuration file is =/etc/gwms-factory/glideinWMS.xml=.
+The configuration file is `/etc/gwms-factory/glideinWMS.xml`.
 The next steps will describe each line that you will need to edit for most cases, but you may want to review the whole file to be sure that it is configured correctly.

 ##### Frontend security configuration